GoogleHow To

 Using BrowserStack for Browser Testing

-BrowserStack is a cloud platform that allows you to run any browser on a virtual machine.
-This can be a convenient option for web developers or users who need to access multiple browsers without installing them locally.
+The BrowserStack is a cloud system that enables you to operate any browser on a virtual machine.
+This is a nice alternative to web developers or users who may need to use several browsers but not install them on the computer..

 Remote Desktop Access

-Another way to use any web browser on a Chromebook is through Chrome Remote Desktop, which allows you to remotely control a Windows or Mac machine:
+The other option to utilize any web browser on a Chromebook is via Chrome Remote Desktop, which lets you remotely operate a Windows or Mac machine:

 1. Install Chrome Remote Desktop on both your Chromebook and your Windows/Mac device.